DataDog/documentation/content/guides/autodiscovery.md

 - Redis
 - Riak

-If you want to use custom check configurations to monitor these services, obviously the default templates won't suit you.
-They also may not suit you if:
+If you want to monitor Apache containers, for example, the default Apache template may not suit you if:

+1. You want to use options not used in the default template,
-1. Your monitored containers run a different image than that specified in the default template (see the example below), OR
+1. the Apache containers run a different image than that specified in the default template (see the example below), OR
-1. Your monitored containers expose more than one port (the default templates don't use [Tempalte Variable Indexing](#template-variable-indexes)).
+1. the Apache containers expose more than one port (the default template doesn't use [template variable indexing](#template-variable-indexes)).

-You can provide template files of your own in one of two ways:
+You can provide template files of your own in a few ways:

 1. Add them to each host that runs docker-dd-agent and [mount the directory that contains them](https://github.com/DataDog/docker-dd-agent#configuration-files) into the docker-dd-agent container when starting it
 1. Package them into your own release of docker-dd-agent
+1. On Kubernetes, add them using ConfigMaps

 #### Example: Apache check